ROCm/hipSPARSELt/docs/index.md

 Welcome to the hipSPARSELt docs home page!

-Our documentation is divided into four main categories:
+Our documentation is divided into the following categories:

 ::::{grid} 1 2 2 2
 :class-container: rocm-doc-grid